 Mountain Empire Airport is in Smyth County next to the Wythe County border, providing quick access for corporate and financial executives in Atlanta, Charlotte, Richmond, DC, etc. to reach factories and operations in that isolated rural area of southwestern Virginia

-Airports draw customers from an area, a "hinterland," in the same way that port cities such as Alexandria established economic connections in the 1800's with rural areas that needed access to a seaport.
-The number of passengers boarding or leaving an airplane (enplanenents) at an airport reflects the population of the area, competition from nearby airports, and of course the desire of residents in that region to fly somewhere else.
+Airports that offer scheduled commercial passenger service are clearly beneficial to economic development in a community.
+Such facilities draw customers from an area, a "hinterland," in the same way that port cities such as Alexandria established economic connections in the 1800's with rural areas that needed access to a seaport.
+The number of passengers boarding an airplane (enplanements) at an airport reflects the population of the area, competition from nearby airports, and of course the desire of residents in that region to fly somewhere else.